-Proposals will be reviewed once annually.
-The deadline for submission is August 15.
-Decisions on proposals are expected to be made by the end of November.
+Proposals are reviewed once annually.
+The deadline for submission is August 15 of each year.
+Decisions on proposals are expected to be made by the end of November each year.
 For proposals that are time-dependent (i.e., if funding is needed before the summer), please contact LSAC.

 LSAC will include a faculty salary budget component only if the faculty member’s home institution has granted release time for the project, and only to the extent that the amount of release time granted is appropriate to the project.
 For summer salaries, LSAC will approve a maximum amount of two ninths (2/9) of the faculty member’s nine-month salary.

-LSAC's expectation is that its grant funds will be used to produce valuable research of high quality, which will be published in an appropriate journal or book.
-Progress reports will be required of those projects planned to run for longer than one year.
+LSAC’s expectation is that its Research Grant funds will be used to produce valuable research of high quality, which will be published in an appropriate journal or book.
+Progress reports will be required of those projects that are planned to run for longer than one year.

 The Review Process

 The Grants Subcommittee consists of law faculty or administrators and social science researchers.
-If the proposal appears to require expertise that is not represented on the committee, it will also be reviewed by specialist reviewers outside of the committee.
+If the proposal appears to require expertise that is not represented on the Subcommittee, it will also be reviewed by specialist reviewers outside of the Subcommittee.

 Proposals will be judged on the importance of the questions addressed and the quality of their research designs.